tharsus-ltd/micro-rocket/README.md

 # Micro Rockets 🚀

 Micro rocket is a small example implementation of a microservice application.
-It's a game, where you launch rocket's into space and hope that asteroids don't hit them!
+It's a game, where you launch rocket's into space and hope that space junk doesn't hit them!

 ## Running locally